terrencebowen/dynamic-proxy-illustration/README.md

 ### Mocksert

-Mocksert is a lightweight mocking framework illustration of Castle Project's dynamic proxy interception, and brief overview of alternative implementations and philosophical approaches of other mocking libraries.
+Mocksert is a lightweight mocking framework illustration of Castle Project's dynamic proxy interception, and a brief overview of alternative implementations and philosophical approaches of other mocking libraries.
 This project provides a basic mocking framework to illustrate the interception of proxy mocked calls.

 ##### Quick Peek
 ```csharp